tjhickey724/discrete_math/notes/sequences/polynomial_sequences.md

 * $a+b+c = 1$
 * $4a + 2b + c = 3$

+## Solving Systems of Simultaneous Linear Equations
+Using the Polynomial fitting approach always generates a set of linear equations whose variables are the coefficients of the polynomial, and we can evaluate the polynomial of degree k on k+1 points so we wil have k+1 equations in k+1 variables.
+Any such system can be "solved" if it does come from a polyomial sequence.
+The process is to add and subtact multiples of the equations from each other to eliminate variables and then to use substitution to get the values of the eliminated variables.
+We illustrate that below with our "triangle number" example.

 Since we have three linear equations in three variables, we can attempt to solve this by substituting in values (e.g. c=0) into the other equations and then subtracting multiples of one equation against another to eliminate variables...